 THE IMPORTANCE OF THE HACCP SYSTEM IN FOOD PRODUCTION

-A bit of history about the HACCP system
+A brief history of the HACCP system

 What is the HACCP system about?